 The Postgraduate Diploma in Business Administration (PGDipBA) offers an entry pathway to the Master of Business Administration (MBA) programme.
-It consists of the 12 core courses of the MBA programme.
-Students attend the same classes as MBA students, but do not enrol in elective classes or complete a project.
+It consists of the core courses of the MBA programme.
+Students attend the same classes as MBA students, but do not enrol in elective courses or complete a consulting project.

 How to apply

-A special application is required.
-See the PGDipBA application process for details of entry requirements, application forms and start dates.
+See the PGDipBA application process for details of entry requirements, application forms, and start dates.